jonprovan/100322-VET-TEC-Java/week14/day02/notes/Spring Notes.md

 ## What is Spring Boot doing for us and what do we need to implement?
 - https://terasolunaorg.github.io/guideline/1.0.1.RELEASE/en/_images/RequestLifecycle.png
 -
+We are working on three layers:
+    1. repository (and model)
+    2. service
+    3. contr/oller

 ## Spring Annotations